pkp/pkp-docs/learning-ojs/en/editorial-workflow.md

 ![](./assets/learning-ojs-3-new-round-4.png)

-Similarly, if there are any additional files authors provide after they upload the resubmission, you can upload this using **Upload/Select File**.
+Similarly, if there are any additional files authors provide after they upload the resubmission, you can upload them using **Upload/Select File**.

-Once you’re ready to startthe new round of review, assign Reviewers as you had done in the previous round.
+Once you’re ready to start the new round of review, assign Reviewers as you had done in the previous round.
+You can assign the same reviewers or different reviewers.

 These steps can be repeated until a final decision to accept or decline the manuscript has been reached.

 ### Moving to Copyediting